loyaldev03/cultivation-app/README.md

 ### Development Workflow
 * Pick a task from VSTS
     * Move task to `Active` column & assign yourself to the task
-* Branch from `master` to start working on a task.
+* Branch from `develop` to start working on a task.
   1. E.g branch name
       1.  `git checkout –b feat/sign-up-page`
       2.  feat – new feature